This bacon cheeseburger soup recipe is perfect to warm up with during the colder months while still enjoying favorite summer flavors.

-- 1 medium to large yellow or white onion, diced
+- 1 large onion, chopped

-- 2 medium to large carrots, shredded
+- 2 medium carrots, shredded

-- 2 cloves garlic, minced (can also use powder)
+- 2 cloves garlic, minced

-- 1/4 cup flour
+- ¼ cup all purpose flour

 - 4 cups potatoes, diced and optionally peeled

-- 3 cups beef or chicken broth
+- 4 cups beef broth or chicken broth

-- 1 teaspoon Worcestershire sauce
+- 1 ½ teaspoon Worcestershire sauce

 - 2 cups shredded cheddar cheese

-- 1/2 teaspoon cayenne powder or to taste (optional)
+- ½ teaspoon cayenne powder or to taste (optional)

 - salt and pepper to taste

-- Chop bacon into bite-sized pieces and cook until slightly crisp in a large dutch oven over medium-high heat.
-Once bacon is slightly crisp, add ground beef, breaking it up into bite-sized pieces with a large cooking spoon or spatula.
+- Chop 1 pound of bacon into bite-sized pieces and cook until slightly crisp in a large dutch oven over medium-high heat.
+Once bacon is slightly crisp, add 1 pound of ground beef, breaking it up into bite-sized pieces with a large cooking spoon or spatula.

-- Once beef has cooked through, drain off any extra fat from the meat, leaving about 2 Tablespoons of fat in the pot with the meat.
+- Once beef has cooked through, drain off any extra fat from the meat, leaving about 2 tablespoons of fat in the pot with the meat.

-If you have leftover burger buns, toasting them up as croutons to add to the top is also tasty!
+If you have leftover burger buns toasting them up as croutons to add to the top is also tasty!